Performance Intelligence · Pillar

 The middle of the team runs against those firm-specific simulations.
 The scoring is not a generic rubric.
 It is the firm's own top performers, converted into a reference library, used to grade the rest of the team.
 Every iteration of the simulation adds to the pattern library.
 The firm ends the 90 days with an institutional behavioral asset.
 Not a subscription.
 Not a dashboard.
 A system.

-This is the technology layer Seismic, Allego, Zenarate, Yoodli, and Gong are not built to produce.
-The platforms generate data.
-Performance intelligence converts observed behavior into a repeatable, firm-specific standard.
+This is the technology layer the combined Seismic and Highspot platform, Allego 8, Zenarate, Yoodli, and Gong (including Gong Enable) are not built to produce.
+The platforms generate data and grade against rubrics.
+Performance intelligence converts observed top-performer behavior into the rubric in the first place, then turns it into a repeatable, firm-specific standard.

 The Side-by-Side